mazetuski/06_Practica_Node_Avanzado/README.md

 npm install
 ```

+## Configuration file

 - Copy .env.dist to .env and change the variables with your values

+## Initialize db

-- You can initialize database with:
+- You need to initialize database with:

 ```
 npm run initialize-db